DefinitelyMaybe/PortalStones/README.md

 Install Guide:

-download zip ->
+download zip -->

-unzip to TUG/Mods folder
+unzip into your TUG/Mods folder

+Open up the Config/mods.txt file

-add "Mods/PortalStonesMod" to Config/mods.txt
+add "Mods/PortalStonesMod" to the top of the list.

+Restart/Start TUG

+Enjoy :)